dlepex/typeinst/README.md

 Const declarations are allowed in generic packages.
 Typeinst directly substitutes constants by their values.

 Generic package may import other packages.
-However, imported packages are never treated as generic themselves.
+Imported packages are never treated as generic themselves, i.e. a generic type from one package cannot depend on a generic type from another package.

-#### Type merging
+### __Type merging__

 Type merging allows an instantiated type to be assembled from multiple orthogonal behavioral parts (or in other words: non-intersecting method sets).